 Acupuncture

-Unlike many healthcare options in the United States, acupuncture and Chinese Medicine focus on treating the root cause of the patient’s health problems.
+Unlike many healthcare options in the United States, acupuncture and traditional Chinese Medicine focus on treating the root cause of the patient’s health problems.
 After all, symptoms are merely manifestations of an underlying malfunction and disease process.
-By addressing the main source for a person’s symptoms, this medicine truly helps patients to overcome many ailments and sets them on a course for optimal health.
+By addressing the main source of a person’s symptoms, acupuncture and Chinese Medicine truly help patients to overcome many ailments and sets them on a course for optimal health.

 At The Root Acupuncture Clinic, we use a combination of both Eastern Medicine (Chinese Medicine/Acupuncture) and Functional Medicine to approach personalized patient health care from all available modalities – creating profound balance, harmony, and well-being in our patients.
 We recognize that the human body functions structurally, chemically, and bioenergetically.
 We specialize in musculoskeletal pain, gastrointestinal health, stress, and sleep, but are able to treat a wide variety of ailments.